chriserickson/dev-thoughts/you-dont-need-use-reducer.md

 My main argument against `useReducer` is how difficult it makes it to navigate, debug, and understand the code.

-Consider the equivelent dispatch call:
+Consider the equivalent dispatch call:

 ```ts
 dispatch({ action: "push", newValue: textInput });